JuiceP0uch/JuiceP0uch/README.md

 - 👀 I’m interested in web and video game development
 - 🌱 I’m currently learning full stack web development
 - 💞️ I’m looking to collaborate on other projects to learn as much as possible
-- 📫 You can reach me on twitter @Juice_P0uch
+- 📫 You can reach me on twitter @JonG_Code